 This is part of a series of interviews with inspiring travelers.
 Today’s interview comes from Monica Stott about her Northern India tour.
 All photos provided by Monica except Pinterest image.
-See more about tours and traveling with purpose here.
+See more about tours and tour reviews here.

 Tell us about yourself and your travel experience.